 3. Employment Practices Liability Insurance.
 Employee relations sometimes go bad.
 Most business owners value and respect their employees, and often treat them like family.
 But disagreements can occur and business owners need to protect themselves should those differences escalate into a lawsuit.
 You don’t even have to be at fault for a person to file suit.
 Employment Practices Liability Insurance protects employers from wrongful acts that may arise out of their employment practices, such as race, age, sex discrimination, wrongful termination, failure to promote and retaliation.
 This coverage is quickly becoming crucial in today’s insurance market.

 4. Find security in a digital world.
 Hackers have penetrated half of all small businesses in the past year.
-So business owners must make sure that they’re insured against threats that can affect their business online.
+So business owners must make sure that they’re insured against threats that can affect their Business Plan Experts.
 If you conduct transactions or collect personal information digitally, you will want to explore options like Data Breach Coverage and Cyber Risk coverage.

 Customers may try to take action against you (lawsuits) if their information is ever leaked or stolen by a hacker.
 Data Breach Coverage typically provides Data Breach Response Expense Coverage which helps cover the cost of notifying and assisting your clients after a breach.
 Data Breach Liability Coverage helps protect you if an individual’s information is compromised and they file a lawsuit against you.

 5. Home is where the heart is.
 But if it’s also where your business is, you need additional coverage.
 Your homeowners’ policy does not protect your home-based business.
 Once you evaluate the risks to your business you will want to consider adding an endorsement to your policy to cover basic business risks.
 Depending on the type and size of business, you will likely be better protected by a seperate business policy.